By David Rieder.

 In 11 finals, American swimmers won ten medals, including twice finishing 1-2.
 More than they had all week, the American team caught fire.

 Zoe Bartel and Ella Nelson delivered the first 1-2 in the women’s 200 breast, both using strong back halves to get past early leader Mona McSharry.
-You think either will be forgetting the moment right after they finished, when Bartel showed surprising regard for the integrity of the lane line as underwater from lane four to lane three to embrace Nelson?
+You think either will be forgetting the moment right after they finished, when Bartel showed surprising regard for the integrity of the lane line as she swam underwater from lane four to lane three to embrace Nelson?

 “In the ready room and actually after prelims, Zoe and I said, ‘How cool would this be to go 1-2 for the team?’”
 Nelson said.
 “In the ready room, I gave her a double high-five and said, ‘Let’s do this.’”